Biscuits (Scones): Preheat your oven to 375 degrees F (190 degrees C) and place the oven rack in

 can be covered and stored in the refrigerator for a few hours.

-To serve: Cut the
+To Serve: Cut the

-scones in half and place the bottom
+Biscuits in half horizontally and place the bottom

 half of the Biscuit (soft side up) on a dessert plate.
 Top with some of the